pypose/pypose/README.md

             [-0.2659,  0.5709, -0.3855]])
 ```

-2. This example shows how to estimate batched transform inverse by a second-order optimizer.
+2. This example shows how to estimate batched inverse of transform by a second-order optimizer.
 Two usage options for a `scheduler` are provided, each of which can work independently.

 ```python
 >>> import torch, pypose as pp